otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-polymorphism-and-enumerations.md

 ## Task 5:

-In this task, you will create a console program that prompts the user to select a colour and display some text in that selected colour.
+In this task, you will create a console program that prompts the user to select a colour and output some text in that selected colour.

 Here are steps you should consider: